 The Company strives to communicate effectively with shareholders and members of the public about it's performance, presenting the Annual Report and other corporate information in clear language, supported where appropriate by descriptive graphs, tables and medical glossaries.
 Where practicable and appropriate, the Company uses the latest widely available electronic technology, including social media, to communicate openly, prudently and continually with shareholders and to the stock market in general.
-Announcements to the ASX, significant briefings, notices of meetings, annual reports and Annual General Meeting (AGM) presentations are promptly posted on the company's internet site and emailed to shareholders and other interested parties.
+It has a dedicated Investor Relations resource to facilitate effective two-way communication with investors.
+Announcements to the ASX, significant briefings, newsletters, notices of meetings, annual reports and Annual General Meeting (AGM) presentations are promptly posted on the company's internet site and emailed to shareholders and other interested parties.
 A copy of the Company's Shareholder Communications Policy can be found in the Corporate Governance Protocol located at